icgc-argo-workflows/icgc-argo-mutational-signatures/README.md

 2. **THIS STEP IS STILL A WIP!
 Docker and Singularity containers will be provided in the future, this step was left in the Usage description for completeness but should be skipped until further notice**.
 Install [`Docker`](https://docs.docker.com/engine/installation/) or [`Singularity`](https://www.sylabs.io/guides/3.0/user-guide/) (you can follow [this tutorial](https://singularity-tutorial.github.io/01-installation/)), for full pipeline reproducibility _(you can use [`Conda`](https://conda.io/miniconda.html) both to install Nextflow itself and also to manage software within pipelines.
 Please only use it within pipelines as a last resort; see [docs](https://nf-co.re/usage/configuration#basic-configuration-profiles))_.

-3. Set up a [conda environment](https://docs.conda.io/en/latest/) and install the dependencies specified in the [requirements.txt](bin/requirements.txt) file.
-Most importantly, the workflow won't work with **pandas > 1.5.3**.
+3. Set up a [conda environment](https://docs.conda.io/en/latest/) and run the [Installdeps.sh script](bin/Installdeps.sh) file.
+Until containerization is finished and tested, this should set up a conda environement named *icgcmutsig*, install all required dependencies and python packages and run the [reference installation script](bin/refinstall.py) for the count matrix generation.

 4. To run the matrixgeneration of the counts, a one time installation of the GRCh38 reference genome is required.
-This can be done by invoking the [refinstall python script](bin/refinstall.py) in the /bin subfolder using.
+If step 3 did not finish successfully, you can install the reference genome by invoking the [refinstall python script](bin/refinstall.py).

 ```
 python3 refinstall.py